AndreySolod/redmine_create_git/README.md

 # Redmine Create Git plugin

-The *original developer* of the plugin is *martin-denizet*.
-I just modified this plugin a little.

 Create and initialize a new Git repository from Redmine within seconds!

 *WARNING:* This plugin is quite specific to a certain setup and was not made to work across all kind of implementations